tomaspavlin/rymovac-mcp/README.md

 # Rymovac MCP Server

-A Model Context Protocol (MCP) server that provides access to Czech rhyme finding using the rymovac.cz API.
+MCP that makes LLMs to write poetry that actually rhymes.
+This Model Context Protocol server provides tools for Czech rhymes using the [rymovac.cz](https://rymovac.cz/) API.

 ## Installation